Guttz/guttz.github.io/_posts/2019-08-23-hydra-ecosystem-gsoc19.md

 ## [Phase 1] - Smart Agent Foundations

 The first period of GSoC was market by intensive study and discussions.
-I was in charge of developing the Python Hydra Agent to take it from being a only-GET PoC Command Line tool to a Pre-Alpha release supporting all basic operations of the Hydra Agent.
+I was in charge of developing the Python Hydra Agent to take it from being an only-GET PoC Command Line tool to a Pre-Alpha release supporting all basic operations of the Hydra Agent.
 For that, I created a document in which I detailed and discussed with the mentors the architecture and then proceed to the coding and lastly documenting it.
 References for this phase are as below:

 #### Goal: